Moesif/moesif-developer-portal/DATA-MODEL.md

 # Data Model

-For the purpose of this project, the data model is based on below:
+For the purpose of this project, the data model is based on below.
+This is just one approach, as this repo is just glue code, if your data model needs are different, you may need to adjust some of the code.

 ## Moesif